 * Attend any visitation days to colleges that you are interested in applying for admission.
 (Only one school day will be excused for this purpose.
 Many colleges have these on the weekends.)

 * Communicate with the counselor to learn of any community-related scholarship opportunities.
-Visit Mrs. Archer’s website at www.winstonk12.org to see scholarship updates throughout the year.
+Visit Mrs. Jordan’s website at www.winstonk12.org to see scholarship updates and follow @MeekCounseling on Twitter.

 * Fill out the FAFSA (Financial Aid form) as soon as your parents receive their tax information in January.
 This form can not be completed until this year's tax documents have been received by your parents.
-I will be happy to complete this for you and will walk you through the entire financial aid process.
+Mrs. Jordan will be happy to help walk you through the entire financial aid process.